Wirral Peninsula: Television and film

 The Wirral has hosted a variety of different films and television programmes.
 Chariots of Fire was filmed at various locations on the Wirral including the Oval Sports Centre, Bebington, the Woodside Ferry Terminal, and Bridge Cottage in Port Sunlight village, while the 1950 Ealing comedy The Magnet was filmed in Wallasey and New Brighton.

 The 51st State was partly filmed around the docks in Birkenhead.
 Awaydays, based on a novel of the same name by Kevin Sampson, was filmed extensively on the Wirral.
-In 2012 the movie Blood, starring Paul Bettany and Stephen Graham was filmed on the Wirral.
+In 2012, the movie Blood, starring Paul Bettany and Stephen Graham was filmed on the Wirral.

 The Queensway Tunnel in Birkenhead is also featured in the Harry Potter film, Harry Potter and the Deathly Hallows – Part 1 during the scene where Harry and Hagrid escape on a flying motorcycle and pass through the tunnel.
 The scene was filmed while the tunnel was closed for repairs.
 The 2013 film Fast & Furious 6 tunnel chase scene was filmed in the Queensway Tunnel.
 The unused Birkenhead Dock branch of the Queensway Tunnel was filmed as a New York underpass in the 2014 movie Jack Ryan: Shadow Recruit.
 In October 2017, the tunnel branch was used for the filming of the drama, Bulletproof, starring Noel Clarke and Ashley Walters.

-Scenes for the 2016 film Florence Foster Jenkins, starring Hugh Grant and Meryl Streep, were filmed around New Brighton.
+Scenes for the 2016 film Florence Foster Jenkins, starring Hugh Grant and Meryl Streep, were filmed around Hoylake and New Brighton.

 In television, sitcom Watching, produced by Granada Television between 1987 and 1993, was partly set and filmed at various Wirral locations, particularly Meols.
-More recently, Mike Bassett: Manager, starring Ricky Tomlinson was a follow-up to the film Mike Bassett: England Manager, and featured a fictional football club called Wirral County, a parody of Tranmere Rovers, who Bassett (Tomlinson) managed after being sacked from the England job.
+In 2005, Mike Bassett: Manager, starring Ricky Tomlinson was a follow-up to the film Mike Bassett: England Manager, and featured a fictional football club called Wirral County, a parody of Tranmere Rovers, who Bassett (Tomlinson) managed after being sacked from the England job.

-It is also believed that the Lime Pictures production Hollyoaks films occasionally, on location, on the Wirral.
 The BBC comedy drama Candy Cabs filmed external scenes in West Kirby and Hoylake in 2011.
 Wallasey School featured in Grease: The School Musical on Sky One in 2009.

 The BBC Two drama Peaky Blinders was filmed at various locations on the Wirral, including Port Sunlight village.
-The second series Peter Kay's Car Share also filmed at various Wirral locations including Meols and West Kirby.
+The second series of Peter Kay's Car Share also filmed at various Wirral locations including Meols and West Kirby.
 Sky One's 2016 thriller, The Five, starring Lee Ingleby shot scenes around the Wirral including in Port Sunlight.

 The 2017 ITV drama Safe House starring Jason Watkins and Sunetra Sarker filmed several scenes on the peninsula.

 In the autumn of 2017 filming began in Port Sunlight and Thornton Hough for a biopic about the author Tolkien starring Nicholas Hoult.

 A row of cottages in the historic village of Port Sunlight also featured on the 2014 series of BBC Two's The Great Interior Design Challenge.
 The village also played host to two episodes of BBC One's The Antiques Roadshow hosted by Fiona Bruce.